-After completing a minimum of 3 consistent Vision Tests you will receive your EyeGlass Numbers (EGN).
-These are a set of numbers that contain parameters defining refractive error needed for ordering eye glasses.
-If you take 3 tests and do not see any EyeGlass numbers this indicates one or more tests are inconsistent.
-As of the PVT App 2.1, you can check your inconsistent tests by selecting the "individual tests" button on your app's dashboard.
-This will provide a list of your past tests and any tests that are highlighted in red are considered inconsistent.
-Please continue to take more tests until you have successfully reached 3 consistent results.
-This feature will also be available in the VisionCheck 1.2 release.
+After completing a minimum of three consistent vision tests you will receive your EyeGlass Numbers (EGN).
+EyeGlass Numbers are a set of numbers that contain parameters defining refractive error needed for ordering eyeglasses for distance correction.
+If you take three tests and do not see any EyeGlass Numbers, this indicates one or more tests are inconsistent and more tests are required to produce a set of EyeGlass Numbers.
+Please continue to take more tests until you have successfully reached three consistent results.

-An example of an EyeGlass Number record looks like:
+An example of an EyeGlass Number (EGN) record looks like:

 |PD:||NV Add +2.00|

-The EGN may seem familiar to you because they are written in the same format as your eye doctor's prescriptions.
+The EGNs may seem familiar to you because they are written in the same format as your eye doctor's prescriptions.
 Note that Cylinders are expressed in negative Cylinder notation.

-- Axis represents the angle of the Cylindrical component makes with respect to an imaginary horizontal line through your eye.
+Axis represents the angle the Cylindrical component makes with respect to an imaginary horizontal line through your eye.

-- NV ADD is called the near vision add and is needed for persons with Presbyopia (reading vision).
+NV ADD is called the near vision add and is needed for persons with Presbyopia (reading vision).
 This number is not measured, instead it’s an estimate based on your age.